AXREM Constitution

 The objectives for which AXREM is established are:

-(a) to promote awareness of the contribution of the members’ products and services towards improving the effectiveness of healthcare delivery and ultimately the Health of the Nation.
+• to promote awareness of the contribution of the members’ products and services to improving the effectiveness of healthcare delivery, and ultimately the Health of the

-(b) to promote the interests of companies engaged in selling, financing, and supporting the equipment, technology and solutions coming within the scope of AXREM.
+• to promote the interests of companies engaged in selling, financing, and supporting the equipment, technology, and solutions coming within the scope of

-(c) to represent members in discussions with government agencies and private organisations in establishing recommended standard terms of business.
+• to represent members in discussions with Government agencies, and private organisations, in establishing recommended standard terms of

-(d) to engage with government directly on matters and issues raised by AXREM members, to research and provide information on parliamentary debates, round table discussion and all-party parliamentary groups.
-To raise the profile of AXREM in parliament and be the ‘go to’ organisation for medical imaging and medical IT products.
+• to engage with Government directly on matters and issues raised by AXREM members, to research and provide information on parliamentary debates, round table discussion, and all-party parliamentary groups.
+To raise the profile of AXREM in parliament and be the ‘go to’ organisation for medical imaging and medical IT

-(e) to provide a forum for discussion and to establish channels of communication between members and other bodies having similar or allied interests.
+• to provide a forum for discussion, and to establish channels of communication between members and other bodies having similar or allied

-(f) to collect and collate reliable statistics for each sector of the industry and to circulate relevant data to members.
+• to collect and collate reliable statistics for each sector of the industry and to circulate relevant data to

-(g) to work with UK, European and international standards organisations on the preparation of standards applicable to the industry covered by the scope of AXREM.
+• to work with UK, European, and international standards organisations on the preparation of standards applicable to the industry covered within the scope of

-(h) to provide timely and relevant data on technology/application trends to health technology assessment groups and professional bodies.
+• to provide timely, and relevant, data on technology/application trends to health technology assessment groups and professional

-(i) to act on behalf of its members for the execution of literary, promotional, exhibition and other undertakings related to AXREM’s interests.
+• to act on behalf of its members for the execution of literary, promotional, exhibition, and other undertakings related to AXREM’s interests.

-(j) to participate on behalf of its members in European and international industry sector activities.
+• to participate, on behalf of its members, in European and international industry sector

 4 VISION & MISSION